 1. Holly Holm recently defeated Rhonda Rousey, the most dominant woman athlete in the world.
 How?
 Because she didn’t underestimate what it would take to beat her.
 And she trained and prepared like crazy.
 You have to be willing to train your mind by inputting powerful thoughts and ideas in your head through daily declarations and visualization.

-2. And train your actions by simply deciding NOT to give in to the habit.
+2. Train your actions by simply deciding NOT to give in to the habit.
 Every time you say “No” you strengthen your will.

 Failures is like taking a punch.
 It hurts…but if you know it’s coming…you keep your defenses up.
 And when the old, bad habit sneaks a punch in…OUCH.
 If it knocks you down, you jump back up.